Minimalist Living Tips For Healthy Cell Phone Use In Everyday Life

 Try to consciously avoid the need to be connected 24 hours a day.
 Take scheduled breaks to form internet connectivity and cell phone use.
 Avoid the knee-jerk behavior of checking your phone every few minutes.

-When you are bored or idle train yourself not to mindlessly reach for your cell phone.
-I understand when you are in line for some reason or there is downtime you would like to check your email or social media.
+When you are bored or idle, train yourself not to reach for your cell phone mindlessly.
+I understand that when you are in line for some reason or during downtime, you would like to check your email or social media.

 But nothing has changed from two minutes or ten minutes ago.
-Train yourself to do something more productive or even relaxing and enjoyable with that free time.
+Train yourself to use that free time for something more productive, relaxing, and enjoyable.

-Even taking time to relax, clear your mind and daydream allows your subconscious to do its job and stitch together all the things you saw, felt, and learned during the day.
+Taking time to relax, clear your mind, and daydream allows your subconscious to do its job and stitch together everything you saw, felt, and learned during the day.

 Scheduled times in the day or a day in the week to abstain from cell phone use.
 Don’t freak out.
 Slow down and breathe.
 You can do it.
 It can be done.